BicoTeam/Bico-website/whitepaper.md

 > *Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, in every family* ---- Kofi Annan

-Our vision is that ICOs will be accesible to everybody and perceived as a regular way of funding your own startup.
+Our vision is that ICOs will be accessible to everybody and perceived as a regular way of funding your own startup.
 Our mission is to bring clearness, knowledge and information to the world of cryptocurrencies.

 ## Team

-We are a team of technical people and we like to make informed decissions and convey to clear tasks.
+We are a team of technical people and we like to make informed decisions and convey to clear tasks.

 We decided to try an ICO ourselves and to write everything that we are going through in a book.
 Our ultimate goal is to learn how to do an ICO properly so we won't screw up our future goal, which is to help out planting trees.
 We will be learning on the way and we hope you will join us in the process.